dhammaregen/dhammaregen3/content/draft/gandhabba2.md

 Verse 3 compares a woman’s genitals with the altar on which the soma is pressed, extracting a milky liquid of potent energy.
 The connection between Soma and semen is thus made fully explicit.
 And we have already seen that *gandharva* as the “father” may be further identified as Soma, so *gandharava* the father = Soma = semen.

-Semen is said to be “a man’s essence” (*rasaḥ … puruṣasya retaḥ*, Bṛhadāraṇyaka Upaniṣad 6.4.1).
+Semen is said to be “a man’s essence” (*rasaḥ … puruṣasya retaḥ*, [Bṛhadāraṇyaka-Upaniṣad 6.4.1](https://archive.org/details/sechzigupanishad00deusuoft/page/512/mode/2up?view=theater)).
 And this would explain the descriptions elsewhere of the *gandharva* as lying within the waters (Rig Veda 9.86.36, 10.10.4) or within the womb (Rig Veda 10.177.2).

 And finally we see the reason why the *gandharva* king Viśvāvasu was asked to “rise up” from the bride before intercourse with the husband.
 He lies within her as the seed of her former lovers, the “essence” of whom remains.

 Implicit in all this is the unspoken assumption that the new child is formed from the semen.
 The ovum was unknown.
 The mother’s role, rather, was that of the earth, whose womb is moistened by menstrual blood just as the earth is moistened by rain.
 The earth is the receptacle and nurturer of the seed, but the seed itself is quite distinct.
 Thus the child, whether son or daughter, grows from the “man’s essence”.

 A man’s anxiety about female sexuality lies just below the surface.
 [MN 93](#/sutta/mn93/de/sabbamitta) makes it clear that one can never really know who the mother has slept with.
-Bṛhadāraṇyaka Upaniṣad 6.4.12 provides a handy set of curses for his wife’s lovers.
+Bṛhadāraṇyaka-Upaniṣad 6.4.12 provides a handy set of curses for his wife’s lovers.
 Also bear in mind that such lovers need not necessarily be human.
 The Pali Abhidhamma text Kathāvatthu ([Kv 2.1](https://staging.suttacentral.net/kv2.1/en/aung-rhysdavids?lang=de&reference=main&highlight=true)) establishes that malicious deities might convey semen in a dream.

 This is where it starts to get weird and creepy.
-[Atharva Veda 8.6 ](https://sacred-texts.com/hin/av/av08006.htm) details in unbelievably horrifying ways how demons of all stripes, including *gandharvas*, “creep between her thighs”.
+[Atharva-Veda 8.6 ](https://sacred-texts.com/hin/av/av08006.htm) details in unbelievably horrifying ways how demons of all stripes, including *gandharvas*, “creep between her thighs”.
 They are “slippery fiends” who eat raw flesh, biters and gropers dressed in hides, licking their lips, hairy ones who feed on babes unborn.
 Without the proper rites, they will devour the embryo or cause any manner of deformity.

 > **Zwischenruf**
 >